krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ### Distributed systems
 {: #context-id-hz }

 First, let's differentiate distributed architecture from distributed systems.
-For a purpose of this post let's assume
+For the purpose of this post, let's assume the following:
-following:

-- distributed architecture is a set of applications that works together - like microservices
+- a distributed architecture is a set of applications that works together - like microservices
-- distributed system is one application that is deployed on more than one JVM and to service some request it distributes the work to more than one instance
+- a distributed system is one application that is deployed on more than one JVM to service some request it distributes the work to more than one instance

 One example of a distributed system may be Hazelcast.
 I've applied the context ID functionality to trace the tail of